 Guido Scarabottolo graduated as an architect from Milano's Politecnico.
 In 1973 his career path permanently veered when he joined Studio Arcoquattro, a group of young architects active in the area of graphic and exhibition design.
 Guido went on to be revered as one of Italy's most outstanding graphic designers and illustrators.
 Among his greatest pleasures has been collaborating with Italo Lupi, the renowned designer of the internationally acclaimed magazine "Arbitare".
 For many years Guido has illustrated book covers for the publisher Ugo Guanda Editore, for which he is also the designer and art director.
 In 2005 Guanda published his Una Vita, a fantasy-romance graphic novel.
 A most exciting venture happened in 2006 when Guido arranged eight simultaneous exhibitions of his sculpture and drawings in different Italian towns.

-Humor, Architecture, Celebrities, Corporate, Editorial, Education, Landscape, Music, People, Portrait, Science, Sports, Transportation, Travel, Wildlife, Spiritual, Urban
+Humor, Architecture, Celebrities, Corporate, Editorial, Education, Landscape, Music, Nature, People, Portrait, Science, Sports, Transportation, Travel, Wildlife, Spiritual, Urban